NLnetLabs/nsd-manual/source/configuration.rst

     or with "nsd-control start" (which execs nsd again). or with nsd -c <name of configfile>

-To check if the daemon is running look with ps, top, or if you enabled
+To check if the daemon is running look with :command:`ps`, :command:`top`, or if you enabled command:`nsd-control`:
-nsd-control:

 .. code-block:: text

     nsd-control status

 To reload changed zone files after you edited them, without stopping the daemon, use this to check if files are modified:

 .. code-block:: text

     kill -HUP `cat <name of nsd pidfile>`

-If you enabled nsd-control, you can reread with:
+If you enabled :command:`nsd-control`, you can re-read with:

 .. code-block:: text

     nsd-control reload

-With nsd-control you can also reread the config file (new zones, ..)
+With :command:`nsd-control` you can also reread the config file, in case of new zones, etc.

 .. code-block:: text